It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday

-These video doorbells don’t just ring when someone presses the button; they work off WiFi and can also ring when they detect motion, and can send a push notification to your smartphone where you can see video of the person on your doorstep.
+These video doorbells don’t just ring when someone presses the button.
+They work off WiFi and can also ring when they detect motion and can send a push notification to your smartphone where you can see video of the person on your doorstep.
 They usually also work as an intercom, so that you can answer the door from any room in your home.
 Some models need to be hardwired to your home’s electrical system.

 The ease of installation will, of course, depend on which options you pick for your doorbell system.
 Wireless is obviously easier than wired.

 But whether or not you have to run wires throughout your home, or are working with existing wires, you still have to install the actual doorbell and receivers by hanging them in your home.
-This can be a simple process taking no more than a few minutes, while working with wiring will obviously add more to the installation time.
+This can be a simple process, taking no more than a few minutes, while working with wiring will obviously add more to the installation time.

 Most smart doorbells are battery-powered, so you’ll only have to hang the unit on your doorstep.
 There are no wires to run through the walls, but you will need to download the app.

 Many doorbell systems today come with the traditional speaker setup: a single speaker, meant to be permanently mounted in a central spot in your home.
 However, you can find many systems with more configurable options.
 Some have portable units, so you can carry the speaker from room to room.
-Many also come as sets, with two or three speaker units, to prevent you missing callers because you’re at the “wrong end” of the house.
+Many also come as sets, with two or three speaker units, to prevent you from missing callers because you’re at the “wrong end” of the house.
 Also, some doorbell systems include visual cues on the speakers, such as flashing lights.
-These are excellent options for the hearing impaired, and can be used by anyone to provide silent notification of a visitor when the audio output is muted.
+These are excellent options for the hearing impaired, and they can be used by anyone to provide silent notification of a visitor when the audio output is muted.

 The price you can expect to pay will vary depending on options, as well as whether you go simple with chime or electronic, or go more involved, such as with a video or smart doorbell.